Australia: Jeannette Young is sworn in as governor of Queensland.

 United States: Former governor of Delaware (2001-09) Ruth Ann Minner dies.

-Tajikistan: Alisher Khudoyberdi is appointed chairman of Gorno-Badakhshan autonomous province.
+Tajikistan: Alisher Khudoyberdi is appointed acting chairman of Gorno-Badakhshan autonomous province.

 Libya: Foreign Minister Najla al-Mangoush is suspended from office by the Presidential Council.
 On November 7 the government rejects the decision.